-Navigate to the Personal Information panel and click Edit.
+Navigate to the Personal Information panel and click the Edit icon .

-From the Edit Personal Information page, click Add another email and input additional email addresses.
+From the Edit Personal Information page, click Add another email and enter the additional email address(es).
 When finished, navigate to the bottom of the page and click Save.

 Note: Greenhouse Recruiting does not support auto-forwarding to a Maildrop address from your email client.